vojay-dev/vojay-dev.github.io/_posts/2024-11-04-ai-bottleneck.md

 - 🎯 **Loosing focus on the why:** The ease of use offered by drag-and-drop solutions can sometimes lead to implementing AI for its own sake, rather than focusing on solving a specific business problem.
 Maintaining a clear understanding of the objectives and desired outcomes is essential.

 Talking about the "why": feel free to read my article about [Solving a Data Engineering task with pragmatism and asking WHY?](https://vojay.de/2024/04/27/keep-it-simple/) 😉.

+## Real-World Success with Low-Code AI

+When [Wayfair](https://www.wayfair.com/), one of the world's largest online destinations for home furnishings, needed to improve their Machine Learning capabilities, they faced a familiar challenge: plenty of data but complex AI infrastructure needs.
+[Using Google Cloud's Vertex AI, they achieved remarkable improvements in their ML operations](https://cloud.google.com/blog/products/ai-machine-learning/how-businesses-use-google-cloud-vertex-ai), running large model training jobs 5-10x faster than before.

+> We're doing ML at a massive scale, and we want to make that easy.
+That means accelerating time-to-value for new models, increasing reliability and speed of very large regular re-training jobs, and reducing the friction to build and deploy models at scale

+explains Matt Ferrari, Head of Ad Tech, Customer Intelligence, and Machine Learning at Wayfair.

+This success story demonstrates how the right tools can dramatically improve AI implementation, even with existing data.
+It's not about having more data—it's about having the right expertise and tools to effectively use what you have.

 # Conclusion